How to have tough safety and security conversations with kids

 Let them take as long as they need to answer without interrupting.
 They may be nervous or still processing their thoughts.

-Allow your child ask you questions too.
+Allow your child to ask you questions too.
 Be honest with them about how you feel about certain subjects and about things that have happened to you in the past.

-Let them know that they can tell you anything, or they can also tell other people they trust, when anything is worrying them.
+Let them know that they can tell you anything, or they can also tell other people they trust when anything is worrying them.

 When your child comes to you with a concern